nathaneastwood/fablore/src/main-story/18-high-seas/a-kraken-good-tale.md

 ![a-kraken-good-tale-3](https://d2hl7maqck52px.cloudfront.net/main-story/18-high-seas/a-kraken-good-tale-3.webp)

 _Of course, we weren't alone out there.
 A blockade of buccaneers sailed out to greet the creature, but every pirate worth their salt knows luck is fickle.
 One ship capsized in the leviathan's bow wave and two more were thrust against the rocks.
 They were already sinking by the time the other ships began firing.
 Couldn't see a damn thing through the gunpowder cloud, but I could hear enough.
 The leviathan roared, wood splintered, pirates wailed.
 The smoke cleared just as we got within range, and all that was left of that skull-flying fleet was the sea monster squashing the last ship like a grape.
 Not a bloomin' scratch on it.
-Better not to waste good iron on a creature that would pay it no—_
+Better not to waste good iron on a creature that would pay it no-_

 "How did ye kill it, Cap'n Marlynn?!" piped a shrill voice from the audience's packed front ranks.